joelparkerhenderson/ways-of-working/README.md

 Communications provide equitable participation for everyone involved.

 ### For personal safety nets

-Each teammate has a crossover person that is able to handle the teammate's work in their absence.
+Each teammate has a crossover person who is able to handle the teammate's work in their absence.

-Each teammate knows what to do if their other teamates need to be unexpectedly absent.
+Each teammate knows what to do if another teamate is absent.

-Each teammate tests their own backups to ensure they're always usable.
+Each teammate verifies their own backups to ensure they're always usable.

 <!--